tmikeschu/jassessment/README.md

 ## Objectives

-* All JavaScript functions are backed by unit tests
+* All JavaScript functions are backed by unit tests.
-*
+* You do not need to (and should not attempt to) add any HTML or CSS.
+Focus on the JavaScript.

 ### 1